 The stitch used for this crochet beanie pattern gives it an extra cute texture.
 I knew I wanted to use some sort of puffy stitch but couldn’t decide between popcorn, puffs, bobbles, or berries.
 I finally chose the Berry Stitch because I really loved the idea of matching the stitch with the name, and that’s how the Berries n’ Cream Beanie was officially born!

-This cute hat is constructed by creating a ribbing and then working in the round to crochet the beanie from the bottom to the top.
+This cute hat is worked from the bottom-up.
+You’ll start by creating a ribbing and then working in the round to crochet the beanie from the bottom to the top.

 Want another free, easy pattern?
 I just recently created an adorable heart pattern that’s super quick and fun to make!
 My Little Hearts Crochet Pattern be found here.

 This pattern is for an adult-size beanie.
 You can adjust the sizing a little bit by using larger or smaller crochet hooks.
 I will be writing another crochet beanie pattern featuring all sizes, including baby sizes, super soon!
-Make sure you subscribe to my blog to get notified when the new pattern is available.
+Make sure to subscribe to my newsletter to get notified when the new pattern is available.

 The Berries n’ Cream Beanie can be made without a Pom-Pom of course, but I think they look especially cute with the Pom-Pom on top!
 If you’re using 2 full (3.5oz) balls of yarn you’ll have more than enough yardage to make the ombré beanie and a big, fluffy Pom-Pom.